What Human Food Can English Bulldogs Eat?

-- Grapes or raisins- Never give dogs to eat.
+Never give dogs to eat.
 It could make dogs vomit, lose appetite, have seizures, etc.

-- Tea or coffee- in minute amounts, it has no toxic effects.
+In minute amounts, it has no toxic effects.
 However, it can cause caffeine toxicity, restlessness, hyperactivity, etc.

-- Ice cream and milk are not bad for a bulldog owner, but excessive ingestion could make dogs lactose intolerant, thereby causing indigestion.
+But excessive ingestion could make dogs lactose intolerant, thereby causing indigestion.
 You want to consider goat’s milk instead of cow’s.

-- Unripe tomatoes- contain an alkaloid that causes muscle weakness, loss of coordination, and diarrhea.
+They contain an alkaloid that causes muscle weakness, loss of coordination, and diarrhea.
 These symptoms may be implicated in canines who have difficulty walking.